GamerShinju/keepher-legal/privacy-policy.md

 - **Right to Object:** Opt-out of analytics tracking and marketing communications
 - **Right to Withdraw Consent:** Revoke consent for data processing at any time

-To exercise these rights, please contact us at **privacy@keepher.app**.
+To exercise these rights, please contact us at **keepherapp@outlook.com**.
 We will respond to your request within 30 days.

 ## 6. Data Retention